Alexandra RosatiAssistant Professor

 [ Email ]

-Averill is a second year graduate student.
+Averill is a third year graduate student.
 She received an AB in Government from Harvard, and previously studied primate social behavior, canine cognition, and neurodegenerative disease.
 She is interested in the evolution of cognitive flexibility and lifespan changes in cognition.

 Melissa PainterGraduate Student (Biopsychology)